Local Amenities

 Shops

-Sadly the village shop has recently closed but up the valley, in Buckland Newton, the Old Chapel Stores are conveniently open on Saturday afternoon and Sunday morning.
+The village shop reopened last year to mixed reviews.
+A better option is probably up the valley, in Buckland Newton, where the Old Chapel Stores are conveniently open on Saturday afternoon and Sunday morning.
 They stock an excellent range of local produce.

 Over the hill to the west, Cerne Abbas Stores are open until c.8.00 pm and operate a deli, off-licence, video store, post office and grocers.